Student support over Christmas

 Safety support

-If you’re staying in Manchester over the summer, you won’t be alone.
+If you’re staying in Manchester over Christmas, you won’t be alone.
 Your safety remains our priority, even when some of our services are closed, and we have support in place to keep you safe year-round.

 Campus Support and Security can provide additional help and support if you’re remaining on campus throughout the break, and are available around the clock.
 Whether you need to make a report or get home safely, they should be your first port of call.